Welcome to Room 6 - 2019

-The Cat in the Hat welcomes all our Year 2 learners taught by Mrs. Elrika Keyser.
-Our class consists of a happy bunch of 6-year-olds which bring with them a wealth of knowledge and experiences.
+A Learning Safari through the Jungle this year!
+Welcome to all our Year 2 learners!
+I am Mrs. Elrika Keyser and I am your teacher for this year.
+Our class consists of a happy bunch of 6-year-olds who bring with them a wealth of knowledge and experiences.
 We love sharing our learning with our friends and family so come along and visit us as often as you like.
 We are looking forward to a fun-filled year with lots of new adventures and learning.
 Please e-mail Mrs. Keyser if you have any questions (firstname.lastname@example.org)

 All About Me